google/go-safeweb/README.md

 # go-safeweb

-DISCLAIMER: This is not an officially supported Google product.
+**DISCLAIMER**: This is not an officially supported Google product.

 `go-safeweb` is a collection of libraries for writing secure-by-default HTTP servers in Go.

+## Contributing

+This project is in an early stage.
+We are currently **not accepting** any contributions.

 ## Source Code Headers